Beer Abuse, Addiction, And Treatment Options

 Alcohol use disorder (AUD) is a chronic relapsing brain disease characterized by loss of control over drinking and a negative emotional state when not using alcohol.
-Alcohol abuse and alcohol addiction are both types of AUD.
-Alcohol use disorders are defined as mild, moderate, or severe.
+Alcohol abuse and alcohol addiction are both types of AUD’s, which are defined as either mild, moderate, or severe.

 Who Is Likely To Abuse Beer?

 With the growing trend of microbreweries and craft beer, the beer market is dominated by people in their twenties to early thirties.
 The most common demographic for beer drinkers is college graduates.